Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Stop-AzureRmDataFactoryV2PipelineRun.md

 true
 ```

-This command stops the pipelin run with id b9730a13-aa12-4926-a8b3-8e3a974ab0bd in the factory WikiADF.
+This command stops the pipeline run with id b9730a13-aa12-4926-a8b3-8e3a974ab0bd in the factory WikiADF.

 ## PARAMETERS